Skip to main content

 Can I choose a different port to receive traffic on my ngrok domains?

 No. ngrok accepts traffic on port 80 for HTTP endpoints, 443 for HTTPS endpoints and port 443 as well for TLS endpoints.
 This behavior is not configurable.
+TCP endpoints use the port of the TCP address that was assigned when you acquired the TCP address.
+This port is assigned and not configurable.

-Will the ngrok agent work if my network changes?
+Will the ngrok Agent work if my network changes?

 Yes.
 The ngrok agent is robust to all network changes.
-If you switch wifi networks or your modem restarts and you have a dynamic IP that changes, the ngrok agent will automatically detect this condition and re-establish connectivity with the ngrok cloud service.
-You don't need to take any manual action to restart or reconfigure the agent.
+If you switch Wi-Fi networks or your modem restarts and you have a dynamic IP that changes, the ngrok agent will automatically detect this condition and re-establish connectivity with the ngrok cloud service.
+You don’t need to take any manual action to restart or reconfigure the agent.

 What information is stored about my use of ngrok?